Thermodynamics, photon sphere and thermodynamic geometry of Ay\'{o}n-Beato-Garc\'{i}a Spacetime: Phase structure of the Ay o n Beato-Garc i a AdS Black Hole

-The spacetime is regular, with no singularity at the center of the black hole when $r=0$.
-This can be verified by observing that the Kretschmann scalar does not have a singularity at $r=0$,
+The spacetime is regular, with no singularity at the centre of the black hole when $r = 0$.
+This can be verified by observing that the Kretschmann scalar does not have a singularity at $r = 0$,

+We note that some aspects of thermodynamics were studied in Ref.~\cite{Singh:2021nvm}, where the authors investigated the phase transition of ABG black holes using the behaviour of specific heat and calculated the critical exponents.
+We provide a comprehensive treatment here with additional inputs.
+We present the coexistence and spinodal curves, which are essential for analysing the photon orbit.
+We also show that the horizon radius can be treated as an order parameter.
+Additionally, we have calculated the thermodynamic quantities and studied the phase transition properties and phase structure of the ABG black hole for completeness.
+This analysis is also necessary for the study of thermodynamic geometry and the correlation between gravity and thermodynamics through the study of the photon sphere around the ABG black hole.

-In this section we study the extended thermodynamics by considering dynamic cosmological constant as thermodynamic pressure, $P=-\Lambda /8\pi$.
-The thermodynamic quantities of the system, namely temperature, volume and entropy, are obtained as,
+We study the extended thermodynamics by considering the dynamic cosmological constant as the thermodynamic pressure, $P = -\Lambda / 8\pi$.
+We obtain the mass of the black hole from (\ref{metric function}),